Specially Titled: Hallelujah

 "Trust me!
 I bet everything will turn out just fine!"

 "Thanks Vector!"
 He said, finally putting on a bit of a smile.
 He then started to leave, but then he remembered that he had to pay the bill.
 "Oh, uh…"

 Vector knew that he wanted to pay him, yet had no way of doing it.
 "Don't worry, Tails!
 It's on the house."
 The crocodile said as he cleaned up.

 "Thanks Vector."
 He said.
 He then left the room upon The Blue Typhoon in search of Cream the Rabbit with a newfound hope.

 The hope that Cosmo the Plant, the love of his life, would return to him.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, pokeplayer984Write a Review